 Type 2 Diabetes more often than not, develops slowly during adulthood.
 But it’s become more common in children and teens over the past 20 years, largely because more young people are overweight or obese.
 About 90% of people with diabetes have type 2.

-This type of Diabetes is usually caused by lifestyle habits, genetics, and aging.
-It can usually be controlled by the correct diet and adequate exercise.
+This type of Diabetes is usually caused by lifestyle habits, genetics, and ageing.
+It can usually be managed with a healthy diet and exercise.

 Type 2 diabetes is preventable – in some cases.
 You can reduce your risk of developing type 2 diabetes by eating a healthy diet and staying active.
 Most importantly, you can reduce your risk by watching the waistline and maintaining a weight appropriate for your height.